gatlin/AFSBylaws/bylaws.md

 ### 8.1 Amendments

-These Bylaws may be altered, amended, or repealed or new Bylaws adopted at any time by the members pursuant to the provisions of these Bylaws.
+These Bylaws may be altered, amended, or repealed or new may be Bylaws adopted at any time by the members pursuant to the provisions of these Bylaws.

 ### 8.2 Proposal of Amendment